wzrdtales/socket-io-sticky-session/README.md

 ### header

 Specifies the header containing the **real user IP** and is omittable.
 If omitted the header defaults to x-forwarded-for.
 Also the header is **case-insenstive**.

+### ignoreMissingHeader

+True will proxy even if the header is missing in a request.
+Needed for compatibility with some reverse proxies.

 ### sync